Key concepts glossary

 Winning method

-A winning method is the rule that decides how a reward is distributed, such as First Come First Served, Real-Time Draw, Draw at End, or TOP_X.
-The winning method shapes the participant journey, the reward logic, and the related notification flow.
+A winning method is the rule that decides how a reward is distributed, such as Lottery, Instant Win, First Come, First Serve, or a Performance Based Reward (Leaderboard).
+The winning method shapes the participant journey, the reward logic, and the related notifications.